All posts by Layla Dos Santos

 Mood Board Inspiration

-These images are from the artists Justine Kurland, Kristina Rozhkova, Ellen Mark and Ramona Wang.
-All of these images show how girls interact with each other, the “female gaze”.
+These images are from the artists Justine Kurland, Mary Ellen Mark.
+In the images taken by Justine Kurland show how girls interact with each other, the “female gaze”.
 I really like these images because it shows the different interactions with different woman.
 These images show the connection of feminine energy between all ages of girls.
 The nature of girls in these images stay the same throughout the ages.
-In the picture of the 3 girls doing each others hair have a similar feel to the 2 girls doing their makeup together.
 I really like how in most of these images the girls feel comfortable together and they have a connection of friendship in which they allow each other to feel happy together.
+In the images taken by Mary Ellen Mark, I like how the images are all black and white to show the negative emotions through the camera and it makes the viewer feel sorry for the girls.

 Photoshoot 2